Insurance Lead Follow-Up: The Cadence and Speed-to-Lead Math That Closes More Leads

 - Automated: a CRM/dialer that fires the first text in seconds, queues the dials, drops the voicemails, and sends the emails on schedule.
 You still make the live calls; the system just makes sure no touch is missed.

 The automated version isn’t about replacing the agent.
 It’s about guaranteeing the 5-minute first touch and making sure touch 7 actually happens on day 5 instead of getting lost.
 The cadence above is the spec; the tooling just enforces it.
+For what to automate beyond follow-up — and which tool category fits your shop — see our insurance marketing automation build guide.
 If you want help wiring speed-to-lead and a multi-touch sequence into a system that runs without you babysitting it, that’s the core of what our lead generation service builds.

 The one-page summary